 While the numbers are hard to determine, most estimates say 12,000-15,000, mainly living in Syracuse’s Northside.
-Syracuse has seen approximately 1,000-1,400 refugees arrive each year through our two resettlement agencies in recent years.
-Recent legislation has lessened that number nationally, and we have yet to see what the prolonged impact will be on our city in particular.
+Syracuse has seen approximately 1,000-1,400 refugees arrive each year through our two resettlement agencies in previous years.
+Numbers of newly arriving families are significantly slowed due to federal regulations since early 2017.

 where do the refugees in Syracuse typically come from?

 Within the last five years, the primary nations Syracuse has been resettling refugees from include:

 Democratic Republic of Congo

 what other agencies serve the resettled refugees in Syracuse?

 While most of our urban organizations and agencies have work with the resettled refugees in Syracuse, here are some besides Hopeprint that focus on their particular needs and opportunities:

 Center for New Americans/Interfaith Works of Central New York